promagne/cocktail-menu/recipes/Millionaire Cocktail.md

 - **3/4 oz** Apricot Liqueur
 - **3/4 oz** Sloe Gin

-## Tools:
-- SHAKER, STRAINER

-## Glass:
-- COCKTAIL

 ## Garnish:
  Lime Wheel

 ## Instructions:
-Shake all of the ingredients with ice, then strain into a chilled glass and garnish.
+1. Shake all of the ingredients with ice
+2. Strain into a chilled glass and garnish with a lime wheel.
+3. Serve and enjoy!